Fever Crumb (series): Plot summary

-Before the events of series, the post-apocalyptic city of London is ruled by an evolved species of human called the scriven.
-In the final years of the scriven rule, Dr. Gideon Crumb, a human engineer, falls in love with Wavey Godshawk, a scriven and the daughter of the London's ruler, Auric Godshawk.
-In a violent uprising known as the 'Skinner's riots', Auric and many other scriven are killed in an act of genocide by the human citizens of London.
-Wavey, who lacks most of the distinctive markings of the scriven, escapes with her newborn half-human baby, but then leaves her child with a friend who passes her onto Gideon along with a note saying 'Her name is Fever'.
+Before the events of series, the post-apocalyptic city of London is ruled by an evolved species of human called the Scriven.
+In the final years of Scriven rule, Dr. Gideon Crumb, a human engineer, falls in love with Wavey Godshawk, a Scriven and the daughter of London's ruler, Auric Godshawk.
+In a violent uprising known as the 'Skinner's riots', Auric and many other Scriven are killed in an act of genocide by the human citizens of London.
+Wavey, who lacks most of the distinctive markings of the Scriven, escapes with her newborn half-human baby, but then leaves her child with a friend who passes her onto Gideon along with a note saying 'Her name is Fever'.
 Wavey then flees across the country where she runs into a carnival run by a dwarf named Borglum.
 For several years she lives in peace with the carnival's staff, working on engines and building machines.

-With Wavey gone into hiding, Gideon raises his Fever as an adopted child in the engineerium for many years, until the twists and turns of fate forced him to explain the truth to her.
+With Wavey gone into hiding, Gideon raises Fever as an adopted child in the engineerium for many years, until the twists and turns of fate forced him to explain the truth to her.